 Margarita Cupcakes with Salted Tequila Frosting make the PERFECT dessert for Cinco de Mayo, taco Tuesday, ladies night and more!
-This dairy free dessert tastes like its boozy namesake.
+This dairy free lime cupcake recipe tastes like its boozy namesake.
 Makes 6 cupcakes.

 But today, we’re making a boozy dessert that’s going to make tequila fans so happy.